schmotDev/NotTetris/README.md

 * Download and run the `NotTetris_installer.exe` executable file from the folder `.\installer`
 * Windows Defender will complain and warn yopu that this file is not from a known publisher
-*     click on "more information"
+    *  Click on "more information"
-*     select "Execute anyway"
+    *  Select "Execute anyway"
 * Select your options
 * Run the `Tetris.exe` file